DennisMelamed/crazy_frog/Gameplan.md

 * Determine gesture syntax
 ### Train classifier based on data (svm should be fine)
 * Collect training data for Leap output of each gesture
-* train SVM on data,
+* train KNN on data,
 * Test classifier, modify as necessary
 ### Check in with Prof Sattar
 ### Determine RPYTT vectors for each complex command